Fr. Richard (Dick) McHugh S.J. Ph.D.

-Dick was my mentor, my guide, my inspiration, my guru, my ode”.
+Dick was my mentor, my guide, my inspiration, my guru, my ode.
 But these few words are not enough to describe what he means to me.I forever am in awe of his magnetic personality, his intelligence, his calm, his composure, how he dealt with relations.
-I always told him I want to age as gracefully as him and, he would simply smile.
-He was an ocean, where one could simply pour in any amount of grief and sorrow.
-People having conflicts and value mismatch would come through, pour their hearts out and receive a resolution.
+I always told him I want to age as gracefully as him... and he would simply smile.
+He was an ocean of gratitude.
+He taught me to know what my answers are and to accept myself the way I am.

 "Language by itself doesn't have any meaning unless it is part of your experiential system."

 “So Dick, why India”?
 I asked.

 He continued, “I was both scared and delighted at the same time.
 India was foreign to me, new country, new space, new culture, and new people.
 I was ordained to the priesthood in Jamshedpur, India, on March 24, 1960 and this is where my journey in India began.”

-Recalling an instance, he laughed, saying “Children there would say angrezi samajh nahi aati.
+Recalling an instance, he laughed, saying “Children there would say angrezi samajh nahi aati.”
 Education stands confined to books, knowledge comes with being practical, usable and realistic.
 The Jesuits worked towards ensuring that hostels were well equipped with classrooms, dorm room and a basketball court.

-Yes, Dick McHugh did master Hindi, his dialect so clear.
+His command over Hindi was impeccable.
 He learnt the language in 1951 at Dhanbad, Jharkhand.

 I wanted to learn what got Dick intrigued in NLP, and so I asked.

 He answered, “NLP came later; I was introduced to the subject in 1980.
 Before which I returned to the States and served at the St. Alphonsus Rodriguez Church in Woodstock, before earning my Ph.D. in Psychology from the Union Institute of Cincinnati.”

 His mentors were John Grinder, Richard Bandler, Leslie Cameron-Bandler, Judith DeLozier, Robert Dilts, David Grdon, Michael Lebeau, Scout Lee Gunn and Todd Epstein.
 Connirae and Steve Andreas, Linda Sommerand Charlotte Bretto were teachers with whom Dick studied NLP.
-Steve, John Grinder and Carol Lankton taught him hypnosis.

-Allow the unconscious to surface.
+"The unconscious is always positive.
+Allow the unconscious to surface."

 "Love is 100% participation in life.
-Know that the one you love will be taken away from you; know that if you love, your heart will be broken Also, know that everything you hold dear is changing,
+Know that the one you love will be taken away from you; know that if you love, your heart will be broken.
+Also, know that everything you hold dear is changing,

-is impermanent and will die.
+is impermanent and will die." - Fr.

-- Fr.
 Richard 'Dick' McHugh S.J.
 PhD.